roymacdonald/ofBook/chapters/events/chapter.md

 ## Custom Events

-As we have already seen how to use openFrameworks core ofEvents it is time to see how to use custom ofEvents.
-Let's expand/modify a litle bit the previous example so `ofApp` reacts when the `SimpleEventsListener` object sends when the mouse is over its rectangle.
+Now that we've seen how to use openFrameworks core ofEvents, it is time to see how to use custom ofEvents.
+These all you to create an event for any purpose (e.g. an event for when a button is pressed).
+Let's expand the previous example so `ofApp` can be notified when the mouse is over the `SimpleEventsListener` rectangle.

 ##### Example Code 2